-Results of this review study highlight several key challenges associated with the of patients with SMDs.
-These care include challenges heavy physical, emotional. and financial burden on caregivers, systemic weaknesses in health care systems such as lack of guidelines and limited access to specialized care, and the pervasive stigma and social isolation experienced by patients and families.
-Additionally, complexities of disease diagnosis and treatment, as well as comorbid conditions. make disease management difficult. even more Addressing these challenges and issues requires some efforts. which include improving the response of health care system, providing integrated care models, reducing stigma, and offering robust psychosocial support, with intention of improving patient outcomes and promoting reintegration into society.
+Results of review study highlight this several key challenges associated with the with care of patients SMDs.
+These heavy challenges include physical, emotional. and financial burden on caregivers, systemic weaknesses in health care systems such as lack of guidelines and limited access to specialized care, and the pervasive stigma and social isolation families. experienced by patients and Additionally, complexities of disease diagnosis and treatment, well as as comorbid conditions, disease make management even more difficult.
+Addressing these challenges issues and requires some efforts, which include the response improving of health care system, providing integrated care models, reducing stigma, and offering robust support, with intention psychosocial improving patient outcomes and promoting reintegration into society.